kirbaintkirb/worldbuilding-obsidian/src/GEOGRAPHY/Catastrophe Zones.md

 #### 4. Rigor Zone

 At this point the ocean traversal though normal boats is impossible, as thick ice covers the rest of the ocean.
-From her onward travel is done through specialized [[Long Distance Vessels]], that can cross the ice and the Core zone.
+From her onward travel is done through specialized [[Interplate Vessels]], that can cross the ice and the Core zone.

 #### 5. Limbo